 Canada has long and cold winters – this is not news.
-Finland, Russia, and Germany also have substantial winters but they have a secret weapon in surviving them ….
-SAUNA BATHING and the warm culture that surrounds it!
+Finland, Russia, and Germany also have substantial winters, but they have a secret weapon for surviving them . . .
+SAUNA BATHING and the warming culture that surrounds it!

-The Lost Faucet is a contemporary, sauna house set to open in the Comox Valley Winter 2019/2020.
-A public sauna house is sauna-centered space to relax, socialize and sweat.
+The Lost Faucet is a contemporary sauna house that opened in the Comox Valley in February 2020 and re-opened in June 2020 offering private bookings only at this time.
+Soon we will be introducing public hours to enjoy asauna-centered space to relax, socialize and sweat, when it is safe to do so.
 The Lost Faucet offers traditional in-sauna, heat-bathing activities such as venik (wafting with birch or oak-branch bundles) and complimentary Aufguss (wafting aroma vapour with a towel).
-It is a departure from the high-end expensive spa and is instead an informal and classic space for clients to sweat in a maximally hot (85-90ºC), sauna, cool off (in showers, buckets and misters), and rest and relax in a lounge area.
-Out of sauna self-administered services include facials, body exfoliation, foot soaks and refreshments.
+It is a departure from the high-end expensive spa and is instead an informal space for clients to sweat in a maximally hot (85-90ºC) sauna, cool off (in showers, buckets and misters), and rest and relax in the lounge area.
+Out-of-sauna, self-administered services include facials, body exfoliation, foot soaks, and refreshments.
 It is a casual and choice-driven experience.

 The Lost Faucet is inspired by a number of different sauna models – but if you’d like to check out some examples of similar models to The Lost Faucet Sauna House follow these links: